retzd-tech/genkitx-hnsw/README.md

 ```

 #### Genkit UI HNSW Indexer flow running
-Open Genkit UI and choose the registered Plugin `HNSW Indexer`
+Open Genkit UI and choose the registered plugin `HNSW Indexer`

 Execute the flow with Input and Output required parameter
-- dataPath : Your data and other documents path to be learned by the AI
+- `dataPath` : Your data and other documents path to be learned by the AI
-- indexOutputPath : Your expected output path for your Vector Store Index that is processed based on the data and documents you provided
+- `indexOutputPath` : Your expected output path for your Vector Store Index that is processed based on the data and documents you provided

 ![Genkit UI HNSW Indexer Flow](https://github.com/retzd-tech/genkitx-hnsw/blob/main/assets/hnsw-indexer-flow.png?raw=true)

 #### Vector Store Index Result
-Vector store will be saved in the defined Output path. this index will be used for the RAG process with the HNSW Retriever plugin. you can continue the implementation by using the HNSW Retriever plugin
 ![HNSW Vector](https://github.com/retzd-tech/genkitx-hnsw/blob/main/assets/hnsw-indexer-result.png?raw=true)
+Vector store will be saved in the defined output path. this index will be used for the prompt generation process with the HNSW Retriever plugin. you can continue the implementation by using the HNSW Retriever plugin

 ### Optional Parameter
   - `chunkSize: number`